 The processing of personal data is subject to EU General Data Protection Regulation and to relevant national legislation.
 The GDPR provides a number of bases on which personal data may be processed including consent, legitimate interest and legal obligation.
-The legitimate interest ground is the subject of a balancing test.
-Where the publication of personal data is deemed in the light of the interests of the industry and the wider societal interest in transparency, to outweigh the individuals right to privacy, legitimate interest can provide a legal basis for publication.
+Legitimate interest is assessed through a balancing test.
+If the industry's and society's interest in transparency outweigh an individual's right to privacy, then legitimate interest can justify the publication of personal data.